Our world lives, works, and plays on the internet.

 With virtually everything connected online, cybersecurity has never been more critical.

-Sadly, it is still common to hear stories of data breaches.
-Banks, credit card companies, online retailers, phone companies, and others have had their customer’s data breached and stolen.
+It is not uncommon to read stories of banks, credit card companies, online retailers, phone companies, and other companies having their systems breached and customer’s data stolen.

-Thankfully there are many companies actively developing better cybersecurity programs.
-Companies like Microsoft, Apple, and Google are constantly updating the software used on computers, servers, tablets, phones, and other devices.
+Thankfully, there are many companies actively developing better cybersecurity programs.
+Microsoft, Apple, and Google are constantly updating the software used on computers, servers, tablets, phones, and other devices.

 So, what are some of the most common cyberattacks?
-While many exist, let’s look at four common threats.
+While many exist, let’s look at four of the most common attacks.